-- A long term ambition to remove conifer plantations from the deep peat and restore these peatlands for nature recovery and carbon capture.
+- A long term ambition is to remove conifer plantations from the deep peat and restore these peatlands for nature recovery and carbon capture.
 This would apply to Soussons, Fernworthy and parts of Bellever.
-Current woodland should be allowed to mature and clearance should wait until the end of their natural rotation in order to maximise carbon sequestration with the timber ideally going to construction or other end uses that lock up the carbon. - Support the restoration of Plantations on Ancient Woodland Sites to native broadleaved woodland. - Long term ambition to remove conifer plantations where they do not fit with the landscape character or detract from its quality and scenic beauty, for example where they occupy prominent positions on the open moor.
-This will be guided by the Landscape Character Assessment, and would include Landscape Character Types 1L: Upland Moorland with Tors; 2D: Moorland Edge slopes; and Rivers & Streams. - Any felling or restocking operations should respect the presence of archaeological features and wildlife.
+Current woodland should be allowed to mature and clearance should wait until the end of their natural rotation in order to maximise carbon sequestration, with the timber ideally going to construction or other end uses that lock up the carbon. - Support the restoration of Plantations on Ancient Woodland Sites4 to native broadleaved woodland.